CFMIP/COSPv2.0/README.md

 - `src/` contains the COSP layer and the underlying satellite simulators
 - `model-interface/` contains routines used by COSP to couple to the host model.
 Edit these before building.
 - `subsample_and_optics_example/` contains an example implementation, following COSP 1, of the routines to map model-derived grid-scale physical properties to the subgrid-scale optical properties needed by COSP.
-- `cosp-1.4-interface/` contains a wrapper mapping the calling structure and arguments from COSP 1 to COSP 2, making it possible to call COSP 2 using COSP 1 arguments.
 - `driver/` contains codes that run COSP on example inputs and scripts that compare the current implementation to a reference.
 - `build/` contains a Makefile describing build dependencies.
 Users may build a COSP library and other targets from this Makefile.
 - `unit_testing/` contains small programs meant to exercise some of the simulators.